jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

         k += 1
 ```

-Next, we convert the payload into an array of complex QPSK symbols.
+Finally, we convert the payload into an array of complex QPSK symbols.
 We start by splitting up the big bit array into an even index bit (the in-phase array) array and an odd index bit array (the quadrature array).

 ``` python
 i_bits = payload_bits[0::2]
 q_bits = payload_bits[1::2]
 ```

-With that out of the way, we map pairs of in-phase and quadrature bits to constellation points in the complex plane.
+Then map pairs of in-phase and quadrature bits to constellation points in the complex plane.

 ``` python
 i_symbols = 2 * i_bits - 1